rlworkgroup/proposals/ContinousBenchmarking.md

 For deploying webpages:
 There are a lot of options here.
 #### Amazon S3
-May cost around $0.50 cents per month.
+May cost around $0.50 per month.
 Github pages would require us to commit/push our results into a repo, which might be more complicated than Amazons workflow.